An Introduction to DeFi

 DeFi offers exciting opportunities for participants in the decentralized financial ecosystem.
 However, it is essential to understand the tax implications of DeFi transactions and ensure compliance with the latest tax code changes, particularly as the industry continues to rapidly evolve.

-At Harness Tax, our advisors understand the complexities of DeFi taxes and are committed to helping our clients navigate the ever-evolving tax landscape.
-If you need assistance with DeFi taxes, or want to learn more about our full range of services, join Harness Tax and get matched with an experienced crypto-focused accountant today.
+At Harness, we can help you find tax advisors who understand the complexities of DeFi and are committed to helping you navigate the ever-evolving tax landscape.
+If you need assistance with DeFi taxes or want to learn more about our full range of services, register for Harness and start working with an experienced crypto-focused tax advisor today.